olly - Fotolia

 - Where else can they work if their homes are damaged by flooding?

 Once you map these elements together and find where they intersect, you can develop one or more strategies to protect your key assets in a severe weather event.
 Think in terms of how to recover the business if the offices are flooded, or if the building is destroyed or severely damaged so that it is uninhabitable.
-Build your BC/DR plan around these situations and strategies accordingly.
+Build your natural disaster recovery around these situations and strategies accordingly.

 Technology is a key survival strategy